yastn/yastn/docs/source/tensor/autograd.rst

 the operations on symmetric tensors can be straightforwardly differentiated if the individual operations on dense tensors support autograd.

-YAST supports autograd through selected backends which provide this capability for dense tensor algebra, for example PyTorch backend.
+YASTN supports autograd through selected backends which provide this capability for dense tensor algebra, for example PyTorch backend.

-You can activate autograd on YAST tensor
+You can activate autograd on YASTN tensor

 .. automethod:: yastn.Tensor.requires_grad_